lmondada/dphil-thesis/content/02_quantum/03_quantum_sota.md

 gate is a simple and popular choice.
-Making some additional assumptions on the gate parallelism of future hardware, one may also consider cost functions based on gate depth, i.e. the length of the longest chain of gates that cannot be run simultaneously @Selinger_2013 @Basilewitsch2024.
+Making some additional assumptions on the gate parallelism of future hardware, one may also consider cost functions based on gate depth, i.e. the length of the longest chain of gates that cannot be run simultaneously @Selinger*2013 @Basilewitsch2024.
+In spite (or precisely

-Despite their simplicity, gate counts have served well as a cost function in many use cases.
-Circuit optimisations typically target one of two hardware regimes.
-In most current architectures, the major challenge is achieving high accuracy on entangling operations, i.e. quantum gates that make two or more qubits interact @Acharya2024 @Pino2021 @Koch_2007 @Blais_2007.
+\_because*) of their simplicity, gate counts serve well as cost functions in many quantum compilation use cases.
+Most circuit optimisations target one of two hardware regimes.

+On most current hardware architectures, the major challenge is achieving high accuracy on entangling operations, i.e. quantum gates that make two or more qubits interact @Acharya2024 @Pino2021 @Koch*2007 @Blais_2007.
 In superconducting qubit and ion trap architectures[^otherhard], for example, the gate set is typically composed of one and two-qubit gate types, with error rates dominated by an order of magnitude by the latter @Steiger_2018 @Sivarajah2020.
+Circuit optimisations for computations on such \_noisy* hardware thus often define cost functions based on the number of two-qubit gates---typically the
-For near-term hardware, the number of two-qubit gates---typically the `CX` gate, though many other two-qubit gates could be used equivalently---has thus become a standard optimisation cost function
+$\mathit{CX}$ gate, though many other two-qubit gates could be used equivalently.

 [^otherhard]:
     Experimental realisations of many-qubit interactions have also been demonstrated @Erhard2019 @Bluvstein2022 @Arrazola2021 @Evered2023 and are at the core of other proposed architectures @Bartolucci_2023 @Bourassa2021.

-On the other hand, when considering error-corrected computations, an "expensive" computation is no longer dictated by hardware noise but rather by the affordances of the error-correcting code.
-Depending on how the quantum data is redundantly encoded in the code space, the fault-tolerant execution of specific operations may be anywhere between very straightforward and nigh-impossible[^cliff].
-Concretely, the bottleneck is widely expected to be the execution of a single-qubit (non-Clifford) gate, such as the `T` gate.
+On the other hand, future generations of hardware for larger scale computations are expected to be more resilient to noise, with the help of error detection and correction techniques.
+In this regime, the computational power of the hardware is no longer limited by hardware noise but rather by the affordances of the error-correcting code.
+Depending on how the quantum data is redundantly encoded in the code space, the fault-tolerant execution of specific operations may be anywhere between very straightforward and nigh-impossible.
+The bottleneck is widely expected to be the execution of single-qubit (non-Clifford) gates, such as the $\mathit{T}$ gate[^cliff].
+These cases can thus just as well be modelled by cost functions based on gate counts.

 [^cliff]:
-    Indeed, much of quantum error correction theory is built on the Clifford group, a subset of quantum operations that preserve "Pauli errors" and can thus be corrected easily.
+    Much of quantum error correction theory is built on the Clifford group, a subset of quantum operations that preserve "Pauli errors" and can thus be corrected easily.
 The flip side of this is that correcting any non-Clifford operation is very hard, something that is resolved by constructing "error-free" _magic_ states ahead of time.
 For more details, refer to a quantum error correction textbook such as @Gottesman2024.

-### The best: unitary synthesis
+### Unitary synthesis: the perfect optimisation

-The _ne plus ultra_ of quantum circuit optimisation is **unitary synthesis**.
-It leverages the representation of a quantum computation as a square, complex-valued, unitary matrix, which is then _re-synthesised_ as a new, equivalent (and hopefully optimised!) quantum circuit.
+The _ne plus ultra_ of quantum circuit optimisation is _unitary synthesis_.
+It
+leverages the representation of a quantum computation as a square, complex-valued, unitary matrix, which is then _re-synthesised_ as a new, equivalent (and ideally optimised!) quantum circuit.
 This approach thus breaks down quantum optimisation into two separate sub-problems:

 1. Reduce a $n$-qubit quantum circuit into a $2^n \times 2^n$ matrix.
 This
    matrix is a _unique representation_ of the computation, meaning that any two equivalent computations will be mapped to the same matrix.
-2. Find the optimal matrix decomposition into primitive quantum gates, which can be expressed as a new, equivalent quantum circuit.
+2. Find the optimal matrix decomposition into primitive quantum gates, thus obtaining a new quantum circuit, equivalent to the original.

 The uniqueness of the unitary matrix representation makes it invaluable as a resource for computation optimisation.
-Not only does it reduce any potentially large collection of equivalent inputs to a single form; it also---crucially---provides in the form of the Haar measure a sound distance metric on the space of all circuits that can be used to measure the distance between synthesised circuits and direct the search towards the optimal solution.
+Not only does it reduce any potentially large collection of equivalent inputs to a single form; it also---crucially---provides a sound distance metric on the space of all circuits, in the form of the Haar measure.
+This can be used in search-based approaches to measure the distance between synthesised circuits and thus direct a search heuristic towards the optimal solution.

 Early work explored general unitary decomposition schemes obtained analytically from linear algebra.
 These express arbitrary unitaries as a product of unitaries